-GCOS has at present one ECV, the sea ice ECV, to encapsulate all aspects of the sea-ice environment.
+GCOS has at present one ECV, the sea ice ECV, to encapsulate all aspects of the sea ice environment.
 This ECV is under the umbrella of the Ocean Observations Physics and Climate Panel (OOPC), which is responsible for maintaining and evolving the definitions and requirements of all 19 Ocean ECVs.
-Linked to the Ocean ECVs are the Global Ocean Observing System (GOOS) Essential Ocean Variables (EOV, see https://www.goosocean.org/eov).
+Linked to the Ocean ECVs are the Global Ocean Observing System (GOOS) Essential Ocean Variables (EOV; see www.goosocean.org/eov).
 The EOV concept was introduced in the Framework for Ocean Observing (Lindstrom et al. 2012) and covers not only climate but also ocean health and operational oceanography aspects.
 GOOS is the designated steward for GCOS Ocean ECVs, including sea ice.
 Since July 2020, the Global Cryosphere Watch (GCW), a body of WMO specialized in all aspects of the cryosphere, is a co-steward of the sea ice ECV.

-Sea ice is a key component of the climate system, and a headline indicator of climate change.
-It is also a very multi-variate environment with processes unfolding at a wide range of spatial and temporal scales.
-Long-term, stable, and error-characterized CDRs of the sea-ice environment are required for key applications such as monitoring climate change at global (Comiso et al. 2017b; Parkinson 2019; Trewin et al. 2021) and local scale (Cooley et al. 2020), evaluating climate simulations (Notz and SIMIP Community 2020; Roach et al. 2020; Davy and Outten 2020), providing input and boundary conditions to reanalyses (Hersbach et al. 2020; Lellouche et al. 2021) or combined model- and data-driven inference about future Arctic climate (Notz and Stroeve 2016).
-Because of the harshness and remoteness of the polar regions, sea ice CDRs rely mainly upon satellite Earth Observation data, supported by a limited but indispensable set of in situ observations (such as buoys, moorings, submarine and ship expeditions and flight campaigns).
+Sea ice is a key component of the climate system and a headline indicator of climate change.
+It is also a very multivariate environment with processes unfolding at a wide range of spatial and temporal scales.
+Long-term, stable, and error-characterized CDRs of the sea ice environment are required for key applications such as monitoring climate change at global (Comiso et al. 2017b; Parkinson 2019; Trewin et al. 2021) and local scale (Cooley et al. 2020), evaluating climate simulations (Notz and SIMIP Community 2020; Roach et al. 2020; Davy and Outten 2020), providing input and boundary conditions to reanalyses (Hersbach et al. 2020; Lellouche et al. 2021), or combined model- and data-driven inference about future Arctic climate (Notz and Stroeve 2016).
+Because of the harshness and remoteness of the polar regions, sea ice CDRs rely mainly upon satellite Earth observation data, supported by a limited but indispensable set of in situ observations (such as buoys, moorings, submarine and ship expeditions, and flight campaigns).

-Our main motivation for this contribution - a call for a revision of the current single-ECV model that sub-optimally implements the multi-variate sea-ice environment - is backed up well by the community needs to improve the monitoring of polar regions for mitigation and adaptation measures and the continued advances in satellite Earth Observation technologies and methodologies during the last decade.
-A new structure for the ECV will increase its visibility, renew the interest of the agencies involved in its monitoring, and ultimately attract the required funding for the climate science community to prepare, quality-control and exploit new CDRs.
+Our main motivation for this contribution-a call for a revision of the current single-ECV model that suboptimally implements the multivariate sea ice environment-is backed up well by the community needs to improve the monitoring of polar regions for mitigation and adaptation measures and the continued advances in satellite Earth observation technologies and methodologies during the last decade.
+A new structure for the ECV will increase its visibility, renew the interest of the agencies involved in its monitoring, and ultimately attract the required funding for the climate science community to prepare, quality-control, and exploit new CDRs.
 This work was presented at the 29th GCOS Steering Committee meeting in December 2021.

 Our paper is structured as follows.
-In section 2 we introduce the complex sea-ice environment and a set of key variables to describe it.
-In section 3 we recall how this environment is implemented in the GCOS sea ice ECV today, and what challenges this brings.
-In section 4, we outline a possible future structure to better serve the sea-ice variables in GCOS.
-Discussion and outlook are covered in section 5 and we conclude in section 6.
-Throughout this manuscript, we adopt the terminology used by GCOS (ECV, ECV product, CDR, etc...).
+We introduce the complex sea ice environment and a set of key variables to describe it.
+Then, we recall how this environment is implemented in the GCOS sea ice ECV today, and what challenges this brings.
+Next, we outline a possible future structure to better serve the sea ice variables in GCOS.
+Discussion and outlook are then presented, and followed by our conclusions.
+Throughout this manuscript, we adopt the terminology used by GCOS (ECV, ECV product, CDR, etc.).
 The reader is referred to appendix A for a definition of these terms.

-2. The sea ice environment
+The sea ice environment